 Issuers That Let You Check If You're Pre-Approved for a Credit Card

-Every major credit card issuer mails pre-approved offers to potential customers.
-So you can expect to receive them periodically.
+Every major credit card issuer mails pre-approved offers to potential customers, so you can expect to receive them periodically.
 But you don’t have to wait around for pre-approved offers to come to you.
-Most major issuers let you check for pre-approval online.
-Only four of the 12 biggest credit card companies – Barclaycard, PNC, Synchrony Bank and Wells Fargo – don’t offer this service.
+Most major issuers let you pre-qualify online.
+Only three of the 12 biggest credit card companies – Barclaycard, U.S. Bank and PNC – don’t offer this service.

 These issuers let you see if you’re pre-approved for a credit card: